 This course teaches fundamental and advanced techniques of field reporting and writing in audio or radio media.
 Emphasis is on writing clearly and conversationally, with integration of recorded voices and natural sound.
 Students will pitch, report, write and produce compelling, public radio style pieces, including newscasts, news stories, features and interviews.
 They will be trained in state-of-the-industry recording equipment and editing software.
 Students will receive detailed, one-on-one editing and will publish their work in on-demand digital audio formats.
-Writing and technical skills of this course are intended to serve students well in any medium.
+The writing and technical skills taught in this course are intended to serve students well in any medium.

 This class (or Audio II for students with prior experience) is a prerequisite for those interested in pitching a full audio master’s project.